 AccuWeather meteorologists increase forecast for record-breaking 2020 hurricane season

-Thirteen hurricanes and six major hurricanes -- Category 3 or stronger -- are predicted in the latest seasonal outlook released this week.
+Thirteen hurricanes and six major hurricanes -- Category 3 or stronger -- are predicted in the latest seasonal outlook released this past week.
 In comparison, an average season generates 12 tropical storms, six hurricanes and three major hurricanes.

 And the United States has been in the crosshairs of the extremely active season, with eight landfalls already occurring and still about two and half months to go until hurricane season officially ends on Nov.
 30. To put that in perspective, three to four landfalls typically occur each year in the U.S.